 Surrendering A Pet & Admitting Lost/Stray Animals

 Please call 780-491-3522 to schedule an appointment for all pets and stray animals.
 We advise you to leave healthy stray cats found outside city limits where they are.
 If the animal is injured or out in extreme conditions, please call the Edmonton Humane Society.
-Appointments are scheduled Sunday through Thursday to ensure you the best possible service and to give the animal compassionate and humane care upon its arrival.
+Appointments are scheduled on Sundays and Tuesday through Thursday, to ensure you recieve the best possible service and that we are prepared to give the animal compassionate and humane care upon its arrival.
 For strays within city limits, contact Animal Care and Control by dialing 311.

 We understand that surrendering your pet(s) can be a very difficult decision.

 - When you call, our staff will provide you with tips and options.
 If surrendering seems like the best option, you may schedule an admission appointment.

 - If you are considering surrendering your pet due to behavioural concerns, EHS can offer resources to help modify the behaviour (such as classes through our Canine Enrichment Centre training facility).

 - Fill out the appropriate questionnaire online before your appointment.